Clients say Megan is "Outstanding on many fronts; her ability to anticipate upcoming issues and to explain complex matters is unparalleled."

 Chambers USA 2020

 Megan Berge supports clients in all applications of environmental law, including civil litigation, rulemaking and permit appeals, regulatory advocacy, and compliance counseling.
-She partners with companies to develop creative strategies for difficult sustainability, Clean Air Act and climate issues including navigation of fuels and emissions based credit regimes.
+She partners with companies to develop creative strategies for difficult sustainability, Clean Air Act and climate issues including navigation of fuels and emissions based credit regimes, and asset transitions.
 Megan recently argued and won a landmark climate case before the Washington Supreme Court [Ass'n of Wash.
 Bus. v.
 Dep't of Ecology, 95885-8 (Wash.
 Jan.
 16, 2020)].

 When not practicing law, Ms. Berge devotes her time to raising her three children with her spouse, an active duty naval officer.